HarrierPanels/ansible/README.md

 For this task, you will create your first Ansible role; use variables, handlers, and conditions; deploy your first software; and configure an OS with Ansible.

 **Goals:**
-- Create the new role *'common'* with the following structure:
+- Create the new role '*common*' with the following structure:
     - defaults
     - tasks
     - handlers